laravel/docs/helpers.md

 });
 ```

-As progressing time is a common requirement, the Sleep helper provides a dedicated `syncWithCarbon` method to keep Carbon in sync when sleeping within a test.
+As progressing time is a common requirement, the Sleep class provides a dedicated `syncWithCarbon` method to keep Carbon in sync when sleeping within a test:

 ```php
 Sleep::fake();